ComunidadAylas/PackSquash/SECURITY.md

 on, the networks it is connected to, or any data stored on it.

 Security vulnerabilities are a serious matter.
-They are **not** mere user or environmental errors that might have undesirable consequences, neither they are known limitations about some features (for example, the pack protection feature is known to be able to be circumvented due to fundamental limits on how it works).
+They are **not** mere user or environmental errors that might have undesirable consequences.
 Please think twice about reporting a security vulnerability.
 Keeping the noise to the minimum helps us focus on matters worth our attention.

+Circumvention techniques for the pack protection feature, while they arguably may not be considered actionable vulnerabilities due to fundamental characteristics of how it works, are in scope for this security policy, and should be dealt with like if they were.
+However, we ask for some substantial effort to be made into assessing whether a particular circumvention technique may already be known before reporting it.

 ## Supported Versions

 For practical reasons, we will only accept security reports that affect the latest stable releases or the latest unstable builds.
 In other words, we will not backport any changes to older versions of our software.
 This might change in the future or under exceptional circumstances.

 Any change to address some security vulnerability will be part of the next release.
 Releases are published at our discretion, considering the impact and